phyomauk/ansible-lab/README.md

 ```
 mysqld_safe &
 ```
-Thank you for visting to my repo.
+Thank you for visting to my repo.<br />
-Author: Phyo Mauk
+Author: Phyo Mauk<br />
+Year: 2026